-Biomarker visualisation. discovery and Hundreds of biomarkers, also completely new biomarkers, are defined from the clinical, genetic, imaging, electrophysiological, metabolomic and proteomic data.
-Thorough statistical analysis will be applied to these biomarkers to define the relevance and the efficient set of biomarkers, and the optimal way to combine them.
-The statistical model developed will be strictly evidence-based allowing personalised healthcare, e.g., taking into account the age and gender of the patient during the analysis.
-In addition, a software tool will be developed visualising data and analysis results for a clinician.
-The emphasis is in the accuracy and the usability.
+Biomarker discovery and visualisation.
+Hundreds of biomarkers have been extracted and included into statistical models for assessing the status of the patient.
+Thorough statistical analysis of combined biomarkers is used to define the relevance and efficiency of sets of biomarkers.
+The statistical models developed are strictly evidence-based allowing personalised healthcare, e.g., taking into account the age and gender of the patient during the analysis.
+The first version of the software tool, visualising data and analysis results to a clinician, has been developed based on carefully designed application requirements formulated by an international group of clinicians.